 This is not simply a matter of history, applying to the Sanhedrin of ancient days.
 In messianic days when the Sanhedrin is reconstituted, rabbis without secular knowledge will be at a disadvantage!

-The priest who diagnosed leprosy was therefore doing God’s work in the broader sanctuary of the human community.
+The kohen who diagnosed leprosy was therefore doing God’s work in the broader sanctuary of the human community.